stiflexjpeg/gameboy-diy-box/README.md

 - Format: A4
 - Scale: 100%
-- Paper: Glossy 135gsm recommended
+- Paper: Glossy 135gsm recommended for the cover of the games
+- Paper: standard 80gsm for the dimension paper

 ## Assembly